HautaniemiLab/SegmentQTL/README.md

 - `--genotypes`
   - Path to genotype data directory.
 - `--quantifications`
   - Path to CSV file containing phenotype quantifications (e.g., gene expression).
+Note: Provide file with quantification for whole genome.
+This is needed for reliable permutations even if SegmentQTL processes one chromosome at a time.
 - `--covariates`
   - Path to CSV file with sample level covariate data.
 - `--copynumber`